 As an owner of a dog you are responsible for the actions of that dog, even if they’ve never attacked someone before, you are liable for a dog bite, this is called strict liability.
 There is no reason that a cow should be any different.
 The owners of livestock know that they pose a hazard to vehicles if they get on the road, that is why they are fenced in in the first place.
 That is also why fences should be regularly inspected and maintained.

 This ability to foresee the harm that could come to users of the roadways creates a duty to prevent collisions such as the one my client endured.
 State Farm reports that there are 1.5 million animal vs. car accidents each year causing over 10,000 injuries.
 It is fairly simple to keep cattle off of roadways without gates.
 When the fence breaks, whether it is due to a county road, a driveway, or a railroad, the only thing necessary to keep motorists safe is a working cattle guard.
 There are many kinds of cattle guards and the one installed at the site of our client’s collision is definitely old and inadequate.

 There is no excuse for a livestock animal getting loose.
 Even if an owner is having a problem with a railroad or other entity with a right-of-way there should be a way to figure out how to keep motorists safe, especially if you’ve had twenty years to think of it.Need advice?
 Feel you have a potential personal injury case?
-Contact the Law Offices of Alan M. Laskin in Sacramento California today.
+Contact Laskin Balma Attorneys at Law in Sacramento California today.